Returns are accepted at the Main Library, Mt. Royal Branch Library, and West Duluth Branch Library

 Can I use curbside pick-up for multiple accounts that all live in the same household?

-Yes, you can check out 10 items per library card and pick them all up at once.
+Yes, you can pick them all up at once.
 Please have all library card numbers available for those household members.

 Do I need a library card?